OSU-HPCC/hpc-lessons/07_scaling.md

 area.openmp.strong.pbs  area.serial.weak.pbs
 ```

 Notice we have a new binary file: `area.serial`.
 We also need code for running our algorithm in parallel.
 There are two tools commonly used when writing parallel code: [Open Multi-Processing](http://www.openmp.org/ "OpenMP"), or OpenMP, and [Message Passing Interface](https://en.wikipedia.org/wiki/Message_Passing_Interface "MPI"), or MPI.
 OpenMP is designed with a shared memory model in mind.
-That means when we write code that uses OpenMP, we can use all the cores available to us on a single computer's processor(s), but we cannot communicate with another computer that may be connected to that computer.
+That means when we write code using OpenMP, we can use all the cores available to us on a single computer's processor(s), but we cannot communicate with another computer that may be connected to that computer.
 MPI, on the other hand, uses a distributed memory model, so code using MPI can be run across several computers at the same time.
-On a computing cluster like cowboy, we want to design code that can be run across several machines and use all the cores available in the processors of those machines.
+On a computing cluster like Cowboy, we want to design code that can be run across several machines and use all the cores available in the processors of those machines.
 Therefore, we want to write code that takes advantage of both MPI and OpenMP at the same time.
 We call such code *hybrid* code.
 Let's compile both OpenMP and hybrid versions of `area.c`.

-> **Can we show them here how to look which version is available?
-I know it's not directly related to the lesson objectives, but I always have found it useful to know how to do this** - Jamie

 ```bash
 $ module load openmpi-1.4